 Professor Quick’s research has been published in the American Journal of Transplantation, Clinical Transplantation, Communication Research, Environmental Communication, Health Communication, Human Communication Research, the Journal of Broadcasting and Electronic Media, Journal of Communication, the Journal of Health Communication, and the Journal of Safety Research, among others.
 His research and teaching has been recognized by the University of Illinois as well as the International and National Communication Association.

-Professor Quick currently serves on the editorial boards of Communication Monographs, Communication Research, Health Communication, the Journal of Applied Communication Research, Journal of Communication, the Journal of Health Communication, and Nursing Communication and as an active reviewer for several other journals.
+Professor Quick currently serves or has served on the editorial boards of Communication Monographs, Communication Research, Communication Yearbook, Health Communication, the Journal of Applied Communication Research, Journal of Communication, the Journal of Health Communication, and Nursing Communication and as an active reviewer for several other journals.
 Previously, he served as a Senior Editor for Health Communication.
-His work has received attention in various news outlets.
+His research and teaching has received attention in various news outlets.

 Professor Quick holds a PhD from the Department of Communication at Texas A&M University, a Master’s Degree from Missouri State University, and a Bachelor’s Degree from the College of the Ozarks.
 Prior to joining the faculty at the University of Illinois in 2007, he was on the faculty at Ohio University.